adrianyau/Final-Project-Tableau/README.md

 ## Challenges
 - Difficult to plot variables between x-axis and y-axis to make direct quality comparisons.
 - Properly apply enhancements, such as colours, tables, and filters, to convey message visually to the general audience.
-- Brainstorm the main topic and lead with a story to capture the attention of the general audience.
+- Brainstorm and follow with a story to capture the attention of the general audience.
 - Tableau is different from SQL and Python.
 Programming languages have orders and structures.
-Tableau requires user interaction, such as "drag-and-drop" windows and visual layouts.
+Tableau requires user interaction, such as "drag-and-drop" windows and application of visual layouts.

 ## Future Goals
-- As the dataset is up to 2015, I hope to find a dataset that can be merged with the existing one to see how trends have emerged from the company and its customers.
+- As the dataset is up to 2015, I hope to find a dataset that can be merged with the existing Excel file to see if any trends have changed.